Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The `/ro` parameter will cause the file to be mounted in read-only mode.
 However, if the file has the read-only attribute set, it will always be mounted in read-only mode, even if no `/ro` parameter is supplied.

 There are some restrictions in place when mounting files to drives.
-See [3.8.
-Mounting files](#38-mounting-files) for details.
+See _[3.8.
+Mounting files](#38-mounting-files)_ for details.

 #### 3.4.2.
 DRIVERS: the driver information tool

-The DRIVERS.COM utility, which is ran without parameters, displays information about the available MSX-DOS and Nextor drivers.
+The DRIVERS.COM utility, which is run without parameters, displays information about the available MSX-DOS and Nextor drivers.
 It will display the name and version (for Nextor drivers only), the slot number (with the RAM segment number for drivers loaded in RAM) and the assigned drives at boot time.
 MSX-DOS drivers will be identified as "Legacy driver".

 This tool is useful mainly to get the slot numbers of the drivers, in order to supply them as parameters to the other tools.

 #### 3.4.3.
 DEVINFO: the device information tool

 The DEVINFO.COM utility displays information about the devices controlled by a given Nextor driver.
-The information displayed includes the device name and manufacturer (when available), the device index, and the associated logical units types and sizes.
+The information displayed includes the device name and manufacturer (when available), the device index, and the device type and size.

 The usage syntax for DEVINFO is: